Liquid chromatography–mass spectrometry: Mass spectrometry

 Mass spectrometry (MS) is an analytical technique that measures the mass-to-charge ratio (m/z) of charged particles (ions).
 Although there are many different kinds of mass spectrometers, all of them make use of electric or magnetic fields to manipulate the motion of ions produced from an analyte of interest and determine their m/z.
 The basic components of a mass spectrometer are the ion source, the mass analyzer, the detector, and the data and vacuum systems.
 The ion source is where the components of a sample introduced in a MS system are ionized by means of electron beams, photon beams (UV lights), laser beams or corona discharge.
 In the case of electrospray ionization, the ion source moves ions that exist in liquid solution into the gas phase.
 The ion source converts and fragments the neutral sample molecules into gas-phase ions that are sent to the mass analyzer.
 While the mass analyzer applies the electric and magnetic fields to sort the ions by their masses, the detector measures and amplifies the ion current to calculate the abundances of each mass-resolved ion.
 In order to generate a mass spectrum that a human eye can easily recognize, the data system records, processes, stores, and displays data in a computer.

 The mass spectrum can be used to determine the mass of the analytes, their elemental and isotopic composition, or to elucidate the chemical structure of the sample.
-MS is an experiment that must take place in gas phase and under vacuum (1.33 * 10^{−2} to 1.33 * 10^{−6} pascal).
+MS is an experiment that must take place in gas phase and under vacuum conditions (1.33 * 10^{−2} to 1.33 * 10^{−6} pascal).
 Therefore, the development of devices facilitating the transition from samples at higher pressure and in condensed phase (solid or liquid) into a vacuum system has been essential to develop MS as a potent tool for identification and quantification of organic compounds like peptides.
 MS is now in very common use in analytical laboratories that study physical, chemical, or biological properties of a great variety of compounds.
 Among the many different kinds of mass analyzers, the ones that find application in LC–MS systems are the quadrupole, time-of-flight (TOF), ion traps, and hybrid quadrupole-TOF (QTOF) analyzers.